tamaragevorgyan/gettyimages-api/README.md

 1. [Sign in](https://api.gettyimages.com/login/login) with your Mashery Member credentials.
 2. Click the **My Account** link near the top right of the page.
-3. Click **Get API keys** button.
+3. Click the **Get API keys** button.
-4. Register your application and select your desired type of API key.
+4. Register your application and select your desired type of Api-Key.
 Two options are available:
     -  **Issue a new key for Getty Test**
         - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**